crmne/paolino.me/_drafts/engineering-is-not-dead.md

 Engineering is deciding what should exist.
 Understanding the constraints.
 Knowing what can go wrong.
 Making trade-offs.
 Reviewing the result.
 Being responsible for what happens after you ship it.

 The model can write the code.
 Most of it.
 Maybe all of it.
-But the model can't be the author, because the model is not accountable.
+But the model is not accountable.

 You are.